spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

 1. Log in to the OCI registry where you will host the VerteX images and packages.

-2. Create a repository with the name `spectro-packs` and ensure the repository is private.
+2. Create a private repository named `spectro-packs`.
 This repository will host the VerteX packs.

    - Refer to the [Create Projects](https://goharbor.io/docs/2.0.0/working-with-projects/create-projects/) guide for information about creating a repository in Harbor.
    - Refer to the [Create a repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) guide for information about creating a repository in AWS ECR.

-3. In your OCI registry, create another repository with the name `spectro-images` and ensure the repository is public.
+3. In your OCI registry, create a public repository named `spectro-images`.
 The public repositry will host the images required by VerteX.

 4. Download the Certificate Authority (CA) for your OCI registry.
 You will need to provide the installation process the CA, otherwise you may encounter errors when authenticating with the OCI registry which could result in an incomplete